SatsumaLabs/react-native-typed-navigation/README.md

 react-native-typed-navigation
 =============================

-This package provides [flow](https://flow.org/) integration for [react-native-navigation](https://github.com/wix/react-native-navigation) as well as some helpers for common configurations.
+This package provides [flow](https://flow.org/) integration for [react-native-navigation](https://github.com/wix/react-native-navigation) as well as some helpers for common options and deep linking support.
 A wrapper approach (as opposed a `flow-typed` definition compiled from typescript) was chosen as by refactoring the API, it was possible to take advantage of flow's opaque types and variance, providing additional type safety not possible with the original API.
 The main motivation of this was to have type-checking between a component key and its props when creating a `Layout` to display, similar to what `React.createElement` does.

 Keys and Intents
 ----------------